katzenpost/katzenpost/HACKING/index.rst

 * core - Core library

-* server - Server library
+* server - Mix server

-* authority - Mix PKI library
+* authority - Mix PKI, nonvoting and voting Directory Authority servers and clients

+* tools - Tools are programs that we use for testing and debugging.

 Our core library's wire protocol depends on our fork of the golang noise library: